 - Rooms 20 suites.

-- More details Rates include à la carte breakfast, lunch, activities, a welcome spa treatment, open bar until 6.30pm and free minibar treats.
-Dinner for two can be included in the rates.
+- More details Rates usually include full board, activities, a welcome spa treatment, open bar until 6.30pm and free minibar treats.

 - Facilities Free WiFi throughout, spa, gym, gardens, beach, mountain bikes, kayaks, board games, library of books, CDs and DVDs.
 In rooms: flatscreen TV, CD/DVD player, preloaded iPod, minibar, Gaia toiletries, Reidel glassware, Bugatti kitchenware, flowers.